 Budgetary issues caused by medication shortages can be attributed to their needed procurement from another supplier or higher costs of alternatives.
 Needing to devote more staff time to the issue as well as the impact on the patient also contributes to budgetary pressures.
-When asked if medicine shortages have a negative impact on the overall budget, most chose either ‘agree’ (43% of responses) or ‘strongly agree’ (38%) (figure 4).
+When asked if medicine shortages have a negative impact on the overall budget, most chose either ‘agree’ (43% of responses) or ‘strongly agree’ (38%) (figure 5).

-When asked how often they have to pay a higher price to procure a drug from another supplier/hospital, 63% (N=969) reported regularly having to pay a higher price from alternate sources (46% most of the time, 17% all of the time), further evidence of the adverse effect caused by shortages.
-Only 6% reported rarely paying a higher price for procurement from alternate sources, with 2% reporting never having to.
+When asked how often they have to pay a higher price to procure a drug from another supplier/hospital, 63% (N=969) reported regularly having to pay a higher price from alternate sources (46% most of the time, 17% all of the time).
+Only 6% reported rarely paying a higher price

+, with 2% reporting never having to.

 Solutions suggested by respondents